mdspro15/gnl/README.md

 + fd : file descriptor of the file from which data is to be read
 + buf: buffer to read data from
 + cnt: length of the buffer

+**Return value**
++ Number of bytes read on success
++ Return 0 when reaching the end of file
++ Return -1 when error occures